Skip to content

 Maximum Allowable Interest Deduction

-The maximum allowable interest deduction for amounts borrowed to purchase an automobile will be increased from $300.00 to $350.00 per month for loans related to vehicles acquired after 2023.
+The maximum allowable interest deduction for amounts borrowed to purchase an automobile will remain at $350.00 per month for loans related to vehicles acquired after 2024.

 Contact SSL Group for more information.